Statutory Adjudication

 The jurisdiction of adjudicators is a critical element in the adjudication process for construction disputes.
 Adjudicators derive their authority by accepting referrals from an appointing authority, which hinges on the existence of specific jurisdictional facts, such as a valid construction contract and a legitimate payment claim.
 If an adjudicator errs in establishing these facts, it can lead to jurisdictional errors that may invalidate the entire adjudication process and any subsequent determination.
 This blog post delves into the nuanced and multifaceted challenges surrounding the jurisdiction of adjudicators, offering insights into the strategic considerations and potential pitfalls that parties must navigate in the adjudication process. …

-Construction Industry, Construction Law, Security of Payment, Statutory Adjudication
+Construction Law, Statutory Adjudication

 Judicial Decisions Concerning Expert Evidence in Adjudication